More about earplugs

 Use the right headphones, and you will be able to play music at much lower volumes, even in noisy environments like public transport.
 There are two types:

 Noise-cancelling headphones have special electronics – including microphones to analyse background noise and generate sound waves to cancel it out.
 They vary in price but can cost up to £200.
-Please note that our competition to win Sennheiser headphones has now closed.

 Sound-isolating headphones physically block out noise – some models will be as little as £10.00.